develprr/metamatic-framework/README.md

 ## Introduction

-The Metamatic framework is a simple and clutter-free state manager for JavaScript apps for developers who want to get things actually done instead of just talking.
+The Metamatic framework is a simple and clutter-free state manager for JavaScript apps and for developers who want to get things done.
 Metamatic provides a robust toolset for data communication between components inside your browser-based UI software.
 It can be used together with any modern JavaScript UI framework such as Vue, React, Angular and even basic JavaScript apps without any specific frameworks.